HowToGetLicensed

 Can I get a North Dakota contractor license with a criminal record?

 The North Dakota Secretary of State — Contractor Licensing evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the North Dakota Secretary of State — Contractor Licensing for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a contractor in North Dakota?

 No. North Dakota does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in North Dakota?